 Based on what I knew -- which wasn't much -- I gave Urban Outfitters a lot of consideration, but did I pull the trigger?
 First, let me say that even thinking about making an investment without weeks of research is alien to me.
 I come from a value-focused hedge fund.
 We had all day to analyze stocks, and we used it, often burning the midnight oil.
 Hedge funds have a reputation as the gunslingers of the market, but I assure you, mine was anything but.
 We held just a handful of stocks, and we knew them cold.
 But keeping track of them -- and finding new ones -- took a lot of time.
 That kind of thoroughness is what The Motley Fool is all about.
 When it comes to burning the midnight oil, David and Tom Gardner -- Motley Fool co-founders and lead analysts of the Motley Fool Stock Advisor newsletter -- could give the hedge-fund crowd a run for their collective money.

 No, I didn't buy Urban Outfitters.
-And I'm glad I didn't, considering the company spent most of 2006 in the doldrums as the result of some downbeat sales and economic data that a cursory browse on Yahoo!
-Finance wouldn't have revealed beforehand.
+And I'm glad I didn't, considering the company spent most of 2006 in the doldrums as the result of some downbeat sales and economic data -- and it still hasn't recovered to its 2006 highs.
 But I'm not really here to criticize Urban Outfitters; it's already rebounding and may still make for a fine long-term investment.

 Regardless, risk exists, and with any investment, it's important to know what you're betting on.
 No screen or quick peekaboo would clue you in to the fact that AJ Gallagher